-3. Mate Crime
+Mate Crime

-A "mate crime" is when "vulnerable people are befriending by members of the community who go on to exploit and take advantage of them" (Safety Network Project, ARC).
+A "mate crime" is when "vulnerable people are befriended by members of the community who go on to exploit and take advantage of them" (Safety Network Project, ARC).
 It may not be an illegal act, but it still has a negative effect on the individual.
 A mate crime is carried out by someone the adult knows, and it often happens in private.
-In recent years there have been a number of Serious Care Reviews relating to people with a learning disability who were seriously harmed, or even murdered, by people who purported to be their friend.
+In recent years there have been several Serious Care Reviews relating to people with a learning disability who were seriously harmed, or even murdered, by people who purported to be their friend.

-4. Radicalisation
+Radicalisation